matn7/CS-Notes/src/main/java/design_patterns/STRUCTUTAL-DESIGN-PATTERN.md

 - Composite Pattern is the basic of most UI Containers in Java.
 - Example Swing Container.

+***

 ## Flyweight pattern

-- Is an object that minimalises memory use by sharing as much data as possible with other similar objects.
+- Is an object that minimalize memory use by sharing as much data as possible with other similar objects.
 - It is a way to use objects in large numbers when a simple repeated representation would use an unacceptable amount of memory.
 - Often some parts of object state can be shared, and it is common practice to hold them in external data structure